-The converse is possibly more interesting.
-We show below that if we start with a given $w$ then $M^U(X)$, where $U=V^{-1}$ and $V$ is given in \eqref{eq:DDEquation}, satisfies the $w$-DD constraint.
-Furthermore, it turns out that all processes which satisfy a drawdown constraint are of this type.
-More precisely, given a max continuous semimartingale $Y$ satisfying the $w$-DD constraint we can find explicitly $X$ such that $Y$ is the Az\'ema--Yor process $M^U(X)$.
-Moreover, the first instant $Y$ violates the drawdown constraint is precisely the first hitting time to zero of $X$.
-For a precise statement we need to introduce the set of admissible functions $w$: \begin{definition} We say that $w:[a^*,\i]\to\re$ is a \emph{drawdown function} if it is non-decreasing and there exists $r_w\leq \i$ such that $y-w(y)>0$ is locally bounded and locally bounded away from zero on $[a^*,r_w)$ and $w(y)=y$ for $y\geq r_w$. \end{definition} We impose $w$ non-decreasing as it is intuitive for applications.
-It will also arise naturally in Section \ref{sec:max_HL_AVaR}.
+The converse is more interesting.
+We show below that if we start with a~given $w$ then $M^U(X)$ satisfies the $w$-DD constraint for $U=V^{-1}$ and~$V$ given in~\eqref{eq:DDEquation} below.
+Furthermore, it turns out that all processes which satisfy a~drawdown constraint are of this type.
+More precisely, given a max-continuous semimartingale $Y$ satisfying the $w$-DD constraint we can find explicitly $X$ such that $Y$ is the Az\'{e}ma--Yor process $M^U(X)$.
+Moreover, the first instant~$Y$ violates the drawdown constraint is precisely the first hitting time to zero of $X$.
+For a precise statement we need to introduce the set of admissible functions $w$. \begin{definition} We say that $w\dvtx [a^*,\i]\to\re$ is a \textit{drawdown function} if it is nondecreasing and there exists $r_w\leq\i$ such that $y-w(y)>0$ is locally bounded and locally bounded away from zero on $[a^*,r_w)$ and $w(y)=y$ for $y\geq r_w$. \end{definition}

+We impose $w$ nondecreasing as it is intuitive for applications.
+It will also arise naturally in Section~\ref{sec:max_HL_AVaR}.
 We introduced here $r_w$ as it gives a convenient way to stop the process upon hitting a given level and again it will be used in Section \ref{sec:max_HL_AVaR}.
-If a drawdown function $w$ is defined on $[a^*,\i)$ then we put $w(\i)=\lim_{y\uparrow \i} w(y)$ and the above definition requires that $w(\i)=\i$.
-In fact for the results in this section it is not necessary to require any monotonicity from $w$ or that $w(\infty)=\infty$, we comment this below. \\ We let $\tau_0(X)=\tau_0^X=\inf\{t: \min\{X_{t-},X_t\}\leq 0\}$ and note that when $X$ is non-negative then $X_{\tau_0^X}\geq 0$.
-Further let $\zeta_w(Y)=\zeta_w^Y=\inf\{t: \min\{Y_{t-},Y_t\}\leq w(\ovl Y_t)\}$.
-As mentioned before, definitions of both $\tau_0$ and $\zeta_w$ simplify for local martingales, see Lemma \ref{lem:Nstop} and Corollary \ref{cor:N-DD} in Section \ref{sec:max_HL_AVaR}. \begin{theorem} Consider a drawdown function $w$ of Definition \ref{def:w-DD} and $V$ solution of the ODE \eqref{eq:DDfunction}, $V(a^*)=a>0$, given as
+If a drawdown function $w$ is defined on $[a^*,\i)$, then we put $w(\i)=\lim_{y\uparrow\i} w(y)$, and the above definition requires that $w(\i)=\i$.
+In fact for the results in this section it is not necessary to require any monotonicity from $w$ or that $w(\infty)=\infty$, we comment this below.